McMurry University: Athletics

-McMurry's school colors are maroon and white.
 McMurry fields teams in 20 different intercollegiate sports.
 For the men, McMurry competes in baseball, basketball, cross country, football, golf, soccer, swimming, tennis, esports, indoor and outdoor track and field and wrestling.
 For the women, McMurry competes in basketball, cross country, golf, soccer, swimming, tennis, esports, indoor and outdoor track and field, volleyball, in which they won the NCCAA national championship in 2012, wrestling and softball.
+McMurry University will become a member of the American Southwest Conference (ASC) in the 2026-27 academic year.